ywangd/levelhub/NOTES.md

 * Revamp the setup tab to make it more comprehensive so setup is only one item of it.
 (It can probably be used to show weekly calendars?)
 * Private messages?
 * Support swiperight to go back for most of the pages except home, login, register and stamp.
+* How to persistent user settings through login/logout